 Among the highlights of FirstCut are the screenings of the top-ten shortlisted films across four categories: nano (duration of 30 seconds to five minutes), short fiction (five to 20 minutes), short non-fiction (five to 20 minutes) and animation (five to 15 minutes).
 The events include panel discussions, masterclasses and training sessions.

 Sriram Raghavan, Hansal Mehta, Pankaj Rishi Kumar and Farida Pacha are among the filmmakers that have been part of the festival over the years.
-The eighth and most recent edition of FirstCut was held in March 2022.
+The ninth and most recent edition of FirstCut was held between 3 and 5 March, 2023.

 Check out more multiarts festivals here.